ostifede02/object_tracking/README.md

 Let's assume that as the car reaches the tunnel, the Kalman filter has already overcome the initial transient phase.
 ![tunnel1](/sources/images/tunnel/tunnel_1.png)

-If the camera loose the the position of the marker, the measurement is replaced by the previous prediciton.
-That is why the algorithm is able to track the marker, even without detecting it.
+In case the camera loose the visibility of the marker, the measurement is replaced by the previous prediciton.
+That is how the algorithm is able to track the marker, even without detecting it.
 ![tunnel2](/sources/images/tunnel/tunnel_2.png)

 As the car gets out of the tunnel, the marker is detected again.
 As we can see, during the transition from predicted and measured position, the red dots slightly overlay.
 This is because, while the marker is not detected, the prediction gains some error and the car might slow down due to friction.